R3CONN3R/RailBow/README.md

 # RailBow

-RailBow features a selection tool, found in shortcuts or by default bound to "ALT + Y".
+RailBow features a selection tool, found in shortcuts or can be bound to a keypress.

 With this tool you select rails and signals, and it will then automagically place tiles aroud the rails to make pretty patterns.